-- For expenditures with parallel federal line items, the 2019 Individual Income Tax Returns Line Item Estimates from the IRS's Statistics of Income were used to generate an estimate of qualifying expenditures with Minnesota's allocation based on Minnesota's share of Form 5695 filers, which is used to claim the Residential Energy Efficient Tax Credit and the Nonbusiness Energy Property Credit. - The line item for "qualified solar electric property costs," line 1 of Form 5695, includes amounts spent on both photovoltaic devices and energy storage systems for photovoltaic devices.
-This analysis assumes expenditures on energy storage systems for purposes other than storing solar energy are negligible. - 2019 expenditure amounts were grown through future years using the average growth rate of each expenditure line item from 2013 to 2019 according to the IRS's Line Item Estimates.
+- For expenditures with parallel federal line items, the 2019 Individual Income Tax Returns Line Item Estimates from the IRS's Statistics of Income were used to generate an estimate of qualifying expenditures with Minnesota's allocation based on Minnesota's share of Form 5695 filers, which is used to claim the Residential Energy Efficient Tax Credit and the Nonbusiness Energy Property Credit. - IRS Line Item Estimates for the New Qualified Plug-In Electric Drive Motor Vehicle Credit (Form 8936) provide only the number of filers and the amount of the credit claimed, rather than expenditure totals.
+It is assumed that all claimants would have qualified for the full \$1,000 of expenditures allowed under this proposal. - The line item for "qualified solar electric property costs," line 1 of Form 5695, includes amounts spent on both photovoltaic devices and energy storage systems for photovoltaic devices.
+This analysis assumes expenditures on energy storage systems for purposes other than storing solar energy are negligible.